Frequently Asked Questions

 • Yes.
 We take the leftovers from the land clearing and use them to make an all-natural mulch for your land, and then spread it out accordingly.

-• That depends on what you intend to do.
-If your intentions are simply to allow growth in your area, then really all you need to do is let nature take its course.
-If you’re intending to grow specific plants, then you’ll want to pay attention to prevent things like weeds from taking root.
+• If your intentions are simply to allow growth in your area, then really all you need to do is let nature take its course.
+If you’re intending to grow specific plants, then you’ll want to pay attention to prevent weeds from taking root.

-• Store-bought mulch is coated, colored, or dyed which is beautiful to look at but impedes the natural decomposition process.
-The mulch that we create decomposes, leaving you a nutrient rich soil.
+• Store-bought mulch is coated, colored, or dyed.
+It is beautiful to look at.
+However, it impedes the natural decomposition process.
+5K Land mulch provides a nutrient-rich soil.

 Demolition

 • That depends on the structure.
-Smaller buildings like sheds we can handle, but the outright demolition of something like a house is outside of the scope of our expertise.
+Smaller buildings, like sheds, we can handle.
+However, the outright demolition of something like a house is outside of the scope of our expertise.

-• The materials collected afterward will be either recycled or thrown away by us unless you specify you want otherwise.
+• The materials collected afterward will be either recycled or thrown away by us unless you specify otherwise.